British American Tobacco - Independent research

 We have commissioned independent research to help contribute to the evidence-base regarding the impacts of tobacco growing, and as part of our commitment to transparency and continuous improvement.

-Global supply chains have come under increasing scrutiny in recent years, such as in relation to their contribution to the Sustainable Development Goals and impacts on biodiversity, climate change, rural poverty, food security, child labour, and working conditions.
+Global supply chains have come under increasing scrutiny in recent years.
+This includes their contribution to the Sustainable Development Goals and impacts on biodiversity, climate change, rural poverty, food security, child labour, and working conditions.
 Some organisations have chosen to single out tobacco cultivation in particular when discussing the risks and impacts of various agricultural practices.

 A study on the impacts of tobacco growing and role it plays in rural livelihoods, IMC Worldwide (2019).
 (3.2 mb)